Internal linking for SEO is like a clock tower.

 You can either place internal links as bare links or embed them on suitable anchors.
 The latter is the preferred approach.

-Here are 10 best practices that will help you improve your SEO, boost your UX, and more.
+Here are 11 best practices that will help you improve your internal linking for SEO, boost your UX, and more.
 You can combine these strategies with tools like Semrush and Ahrefs to speed things up.

 A key internal linking for SEO strategy is creating pillar pages that can serve as hubs for your website content and internal linking.
 These are essentially cornerstone pages that provide value with in-depth content on broader topics.